 Powered IFB Outputs

 The Model 543D provides two, 2-channel powered IFB outputs that are designed to directly support connection of listen-only user devices.
 Each powered IFB output provides both DC voltage and two channels of unbalanced analog audio.
 Two, 3-pin male XLR connectors, located on the Model 543D's back panel, are used to interface the powered IFB outputs with the listen-only user devices.
 Following broadcast-industry conventions, pin 1 is the common connection, pin 2 has DC power with channel 1 audio superimposed on it, and pin 3 has channel 2 audio.
 The nominal audio levels are –10 dBu.
 Each power source supplies 28 volts DC with a maximum current of 120 milliamperes.
-The power outputs are monitored for over-current and short-circuit conditions.
-Under firmware (embedded software) control the power outputs will automatically cycle off and on to help prevent damage to the circuitry and connected equipment.
+The DC power sources are monitored for over-current and short-circuit conditions.
+Under firmware (embedded software) control the DC power sources will automatically cycle off and on to help prevent damage to the circuitry and connected equipment.

 Line-Level IFB Outputs